paul3407/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that prints every other line from the input, starting with the first line
+Create a script that creates a new global variable